 - Streaming Platform: HBO Max

 Fantastic Planet can be viewed multiple times without ever getting bored.
-The film is one of a kind and watching it feels like a unique experience.
-Those who haven’t seen this 1970s masterpiece are missing a lot of things.
+The film is one of a kind, and watching it feels like a unique experience.
+Those who haven’t seen this 1970s masterpiece are missing many things.
 The visual scheme of Fantastic Planet can’t be compared with any other movie.

 18. Tenet (2020)